What is Responsible AI?

 For business leaders in Southeast Asia, the case for Responsible AI is both defensive and offensive.
 On the defensive side, evolving regulations across ASEAN, from Singapore's comprehensive governance framework to Indonesia's data protection law, require demonstrable responsible practices.
 Non-compliance carries real penalties.
 On the offensive side, companies that lead in Responsible AI can differentiate themselves in competitive markets, win trust-sensitive customers, and attract partnerships with multinational firms that require responsible AI practices from their supply chain.

 The practical business benefit is also significant.
 AI systems built with responsible practices are typically more robust, more trusted by users, and easier to maintain over time.
 They generate fewer incidents, require less crisis management, and provide a stable foundation for scaling AI across the organisation.
-For SMBs in particular, getting responsible AI right from the start is far more cost-effective than retrofitting it later.
+For mid-market companies in particular, getting responsible AI right from the start is far more cost-effective than retrofitting it later.

 - Adopt an established responsible AI framework and adapt it to your organisation's size, industry, and the ASEAN markets you serve.